KnowledgeBoat Logo

 (a) The two main features of Rutherford's atomic model are:

-2. The nucleus is positively charged mass and the entire mass of the atom is concentrated on it.
-The size of the nucleus is very small and it is the densest part of the atom.
-Electrons revolve around the nucleus in circular orbits called shells.
-An atom is electrically neutral i.e., number of protons is equal to number of electrons.
+2. Electrons revolve around the nucleus in circular orbits called shells.
+An atom is electrically neutral because the number of protons is equal to the number of electrons.

 (b) Rutherford could not explain the structural stability of an atom.